 Script code can access your VZPlayer anywhere like VZPlayer.Instance.

-VZController performs our low-level bike connection and VR initialization.
-It also supports gamepad and keyboard control for testing when you don't have a bike or HMD.
+VZController is for accessing our bike data and providing HMD data to VZPlayer or your own custom control and dynamics.
+It also supports gamepad and keyboard control for testing when you don’t have a bike or HMD.

 - LeftButton – state of left handlebar button on bike, or VR hand-controller primary button with sensor